Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create an interface VPC endpoint for Systems Manager.
 - [ ] Use an Internet gateway from inside the VPC.
 - [ ] Create a gateway VPC endpoint for Systems Manager.

+### A company has an application on Amazon EC2 instances that store confidential customer data.
+The company must restrict access to customer data.
+A security engineer requires secure access to the instances that host the application.
+According to company policy, users must not open any inbound ports, maintain bastion hosts, or manage SSH keys for the EC2 instances.
+The security engineer wants to monitor, store, and access all session activity logs.
+The logs must be encrypted.
+Which solution will meet these requirements?

+- [ ] Use AWS Control Tower to connect to the EC2 instances.
+Configure Amazon CloudWatch logging for the sessions.
+Select the upload session logs option and allow only encrypted CloudWatch Logs log groups.
+- [ ] Use AWS Security Hub to connect to the EC2 instances.
+Configure Amazon CloudWatch logging for the sessions.
+Select the upload session logs option and allow only encrypted CloudWatch Logs log groups.
+- [ ] Use AWS Systems Manager Session Manager to connect to the EC2 instances.
+Configure Amazon CloudWatch monitoring to record the sessions.
+Select the store session logs option for the desired CloudWatch Logs log groups.
+- [x] Use AWS Systems Manager Session Manager to connect to the EC2 instances.
+Configure Amazon CloudWatch logging.
+Select the upload session logs option and allow only encrypted CloudWatch Logs log groups.